cedaro/gravity-forms-iframe/README.md

 3. Inserting the form shortcode in the new page.
 4. Manually writing an iframe tag with the page permalink and giving it a static height.

-With the Gravity Forms IFrame add-on, just enable a setting to allow the form to be embedded and copy the code snippet.
+With the Gravity Forms Iframe add-on, just enable a setting to allow the form to be embedded and copy the code snippet.
 That's it.
 As a bonus, the iframe automatically resizes whenever the form height changes -- for instance, when fields are shown or hidden due to conditional logic.

 ## Features